-For any business in 2020, a mobile-friendly website isn’t an option—it’s a necessity.
+For any business these days, a mobile-friendly website isn’t an option—it’s a necessity.

 You might be surprised to know that more than half of all web traffic is generated from mobile devices like iPhones, iPads, Android phones, and tablets.
 Now, more than ever, if a business’s website isn’t mobile-friendly and easy to view on a small screen, a brand could miss out on more than 50% of potential customers.

 In 2020, almost 4.5 billion people worldwide use the internet, and a large majority—3.9 billion people—access it via a mobile device.

 If your site isn’t optimized for mobile consumption, your brand isn’t sustainable and business will likely suffer.

 What does it mean to be mobile-friendly?

 When your website is mobile-friendly, it’s designed, developed, and optimized for users on all standard mobile devices.